genaimagician/reproducibility/Training/A3Mega/Llama2-7B-NeMo/README.md

-Conversation opened.
-2 messages.
-1 message unread.

-Skip to content
-Using Google.com Mail with screen readers
-1 of 119
-prompt
-External
-Inbox

-Lei Pan
-10:09 PM (16 minutes ago)
-this read me file in the public repo is not very detailed and skipped the reasons behind many steps. i followed it to launch the image in the cluster. it worked

-Lei Pan New message
-Attachments
-10:14 PM (12 minutes ago)
-to me

- One attachment
-  •  Scanned by Gmail
-# Detailed Instructions for Training Llama2-7B NeMo on A3Mega
+# Instructions for Training Llama2-7B NeMo on A3Mega

 This README provides step-by-step instructions for setting up and running the Llama2-7B NeMo model training on an A3Mega cluster.
 It includes explanations for each step to help you understand the process better.